rbisdorff/Digraph3/docSphinx/tutorial.rst

 A unique stable bipolar-valued high and low fixpoint is attained at the third iteration with *a7* positively confirmed (about 75% criteria significance majority) as member of this terminal pre-kernel, whereas the membership of *a3* in this pre-kernel appears indeterminate.
 All the remaining nodes have *negative* membership characteristic values and are hence positively excluded from this pre-kernel.

-When we reconsider in the graphviz drawing of this outranking digraph in Fig. 70 and 44,
+When we reconsider in the graphviz drawing of this outranking digraph in Fig. 70 and Fig. 44 (see ':ref:`Kernel-Tutorial-label`' tutorial),

 .. figure:: bestWorstOrientation.png
    :width: 300 px
    :align: center
    :alt: The random outranking digraph oriented by its initial and terminal prekernels

-   The strict outranking digraph oriented by the positive members of its initial and terminal kernels
+   The strict outranking digraph oriented by the positive members of its initial and terminal pre-kernel

 it becomes obvious why alternative *a1* is **neither included nor excluded** from the initial kernel.
-Same observation is applicable to alternative *a3* which may **neither be included nor excluded** from the terminal kernel.
+Same observation is applicable to alternative *a3* which can **neither be included nor excluded** from the terminal kernel.
+It may even happen, in case of more indeterminate outranking situations, that no alternative  is positively included or excluded from a weakly independent pre-kernel; the corresponding bipolar valued membership characteristic vector being completely indeterminate (see for instance the ':ref:`Rubis-Tutorial-label` ' tutorial).

 To illustrate finally why sometimes we need to operate an *epistemic disjunctive fusion* of **unequal** stable low and high membership characteristics vectors (see Step 2.c.), let us consider, for instance, the following crisp 7-*cycle* graph.